parafields/parafields/paper.md

 # Summary

-Parafields is a Python package for the generation of stationary random fields with well-defined, known statistical properties.
+Parafields is a Python package for the generation of stationary Gaussian random fields (also referred to as Gaussian processes) with well-defined, known statistical properties.
 The use of such fields is a key ingredient of simulation workflows that involve uncertain, spatially heterogeneous parameters.
 Application areas include e.g. soil physics, computer graphics and material sciences.